Small Changes Mean Good News in Diabetes Prevention

 Signing up for the program is simple.
 First, you’ll take a short quiz to see if a diabetes prevention program is right for you.
 The quiz is easy.
 It asks your height, weight, age, gender, activity level and general health information.

-With this program, you’ll get encouragement every step along the way to help you get healthier by:
+With this program, you’ll get encouragement every step - of the way to help you get healthier by planning meals, busting cravings and moving more.

 Small changes can get great results

 Mary’s first step was to substitute a healthy meal for one takeout meal every day.
 She also parked at the edge of the parking lot to make sure she walked more.
-When the scales showed a 5-pound loss, she added more small changes.
-At her six-month medical follow-up, Mary’s doctor congratulated her on the changes she had made.
+When the scales showed a 5-pound loss after two weeks, she added more small changes like limiting desserts to special occasions and taking 15-minute walks after lunch and dinner.
+At her six-month medical follow-up, Mary had lost 25 pounds and her doctor congratulated her on the changes she had made.

 Studies show you can cut your risk for type 2 diabetes by more than half through a program like the Better You Diabetes Prevention Program.
 If you’re older than 60, you can cut your risk by two-thirds.